LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 });
 ```

 The page exposes Cruise and Chase plus Circuit City and Crosswind selection before play and while paused.
 Mode changes replace only the mode controller; map changes dispose and rebuild the world while retaining the renderer, controls, player presentation, and page lifecycle.
+The runtime derives touch capability and orientation from browser capabilities and container geometry rather than user-agent strings, and pauses safely when an active drive rotates.
 Cruise defaults to the `loose` profile; Chase defaults to `aggressive`.
 Passing `drivingProfile` explicitly overrides the mode default for tuning.

 Available internal handling profiles are `balanced`, `loose`, `technical`, and `aggressive`.
 Aggressive raises acceleration and top speed, uses faster and deeper breakaway behavior, strengthens hard-drift entry and exit boost, and deliberately reaches redline at its normal maximum speed.
 The other profiles retain a quieter overdrive ratio.